 Digital media services, and especially streaming services, generate a lot of data every day.
 The data generated can be broadly classified into two—Content Data and Audience Data—which can then be further divided into separate sub-divisions.

-Content data involves measuring easily retrievable metadata like the popularity, engagement and consumption of movies and TV shows, and data about the content—such as its runtime, genre, content tags, cast and crew members, etc. AI tools are also now able to extract even more data from within the content itself such as using computer vision and object recognition to identify objects within the film, or building datasets with keywords from dialogue using speech recognition.
-This data is primarily used for classification and aiding in search capabilities, but can also greatly aid and inform the content creation, acquisition, and curation process [1].
+Content data involves measuring easily retrievable metadata like the popularity, engagement, and consumption of movies and TV shows, as well as data about the content—such as its runtime, genre, content tags, cast and crew members, etc. AI tools are also now able to extract even more data from within the content itself such as using computer vision and object recognition to identify objects within the film or building datasets with keywords from dialogue using speech recognition.
+This data is primarily used for classification and aiding in search capabilities but can also greatly aid and inform the content creation, acquisition, and curation process [1].

 Audience data can be further divided into personal data, demographic data, and behavioral data.
 Demographic data—their age, gender, location, etc.—is used to cluster members of the audience into groups with known general preferences.
 Behavioral data provides highly specific information about a single user like what they clicked on, when and how long they watched something, when and where they paused a video, what they searched for, how long they scroll through their page before selecting what to watch, how long they take to finish a movie or a series, feedback submitted, billing details, and so on [1].
 This data is then used to build a detailed profile for each individual user.